-The following course numbers are used across all academic departments.
-These classes are used to enhance the Universities course offerings by allowing variable topics classes and courses designed around students' academic and carrier goals.
+The following course numbers are used across all academic programs.
+These classes are used to enhance the University's course offerings by allowing variable topics classes and courses designed around students' academic and career goals.
 Students may enroll in and receive credit for multiple classes provided the course content differs.